-Little Beaver Road (3 miles) has length limit of 32′ making it off limits to larger RVs.
+Little Beaver Road (3 miles) has a length limit of 32′ making it off-limits to larger RVs.

 Chapel Road (5 miles) is the worst of the major thoroughfares with large sections consisting of packed dirt.
 The road can have large potholes and can be muddy after it rains.
-Even after heavy rains the road is usually passable in the summer, but use your best judgement when traveling this road.
+Even after heavy rains, the road is usually passable in the summer, but use your best judgment when traveling this road.

 Miners Castle Road (5 miles) is paved but the short side road to Miners Falls is a gravel road.
 We found the gravel road to have fewer potholes and was in better shape than the asphalt.